 What’s our risk-based approach?

-We enable customers to transfer a pension to us whether they’re able to share their pension policy number with us or not.
-However, our approach to checking for fees and special benefits depends on whether we’ve been supplied with a policy number or not.
+We enable customers to transfer a pension to us whether they’re able to share their pension policy number (or other appropriate identifier) with us or not.
+However, our approach to checking for fees and special benefits depends on whether we’ve been supplied with a policy number (or other appropriate identifier) or not.

-When a customer requests a transfer without a policy number, we’ll contact the customer’s old pension provider to request the necessary paperwork and automatically check this over for the presence of any exit fees or special benefits prior to the transfer.
+When a customer requests a transfer without a policy number (or other appropriate identifier), we’ll contact the customer’s old pension provider to request the necessary paperwork and automatically check this over for the presence of any exit fees or special benefits prior to the transfer.
 We’ll then inform the customer of any exit fees over £10 as well as any special benefits that we find.

-In the case of a transfer request with a policy number, our approach to checking for fees and benefits differs according to the risk category the old pension provider or pension category falls into.
+In the case of a transfer request with a policy number (or other appropriate identifier), our approach to checking for fees and benefits differs according to the risk category the old pension provider or pension category falls into.
 There are three different risk categories - green, amber and red, and each has its own approach.

 Green: Providers or policies in this category don’t have exit fees or special benefits based on the data we’ve gathered.
 In these cases, we don’t perform checks as no fees or benefits are expected to be found.